PeteWein/webapp-flask/README.md

 # DevOps Web Application
-A learning repo designed to create an and-to-end devops pipeline without incurring any costs for deployment/hosting.
+A learning repo designed to create an end-to-end devops pipeline without incurring any costs for deployment/hosting.
 Below are the components current in use:

 - Github: Source control management, webhooks to push to other components
 - Docker Hub: Host images built for the front end and back end